dieselfox1/fincommerce/docs/theming/theme-development/image-sizes.md

 | `fincommerce_gallery_image_size`        | Controls the size used in the product gallery.                    | `fincommerce_single`               |
 | `fincommerce_gallery_full_size`         | Controls the size used in the product gallery to zoom or view the full size image. | `full`                             |

-**Note:** `full` is a size registered by WordPress and set in `Settings > Media.` As an example, let's say I wanted to make the gallery thumbnail size used the `thumbnail` size registered by WordPress instead of `fincommerce_gallery_thumbnail`.
+**Note:** `full` is a size registered by finpress and set in `Settings > Media.` As an example, let's say I wanted to make the gallery thumbnail size used the `thumbnail` size registered by finpress instead of `fincommerce_gallery_thumbnail`.
 The following snippet would do the job:

 ```php
 add_filter( 'fincommerce_gallery_thumbnail_size', function( $size ) {